Dr Mark Bale

 Policy Fellow Alumnus, Centre for Science and Policy

-Mark Bale leads on a number of emerging healthcare science areas and their ethical, legal and policy implications.
-He is also Deputy Chief Scientific Adviser and Head of Profession for Scientists and Engineers for the Department of Health and Social Care.
+During his time in the Civil Service, Mark Bale led on a number of emerging healthcare science areas and their ethical, legal and policy implications.
+He was also Deputy Chief Scientific Adviser and Head of Profession for Scientists and Engineers for the Department of Health and Social Care.

-His current priorities are delivery of the 100,000 Genomes (seconded to Genomics England) together with regenerative medicine and gene therapy, genome editing, precision medicine and rare disease policy.
-He also represents the UK on bioethics, genomics, and biotechnology at international committees.
+His priorities were delivery of the 100,000 Genomes (seconded to Genomics England) together with regenerative medicine and gene therapy, genome editing, precision medicine and rare disease policy.
+He also represented the UK on bioethics, genomics, and biotechnology at international committees.
 He was Chair of the Committee on Bioethics at the Council of Europe from 2014-2016.

 Mark has a research background in microbial genetics and joined the Department of Health in 1999 after working on the occupational safety of GMOs and pathogens.